Douglas A-4 Skyhawk in New Zealand service

 The Royal New Zealand Air Force (RNZAF) operated Douglas A-4 Skyhawk attack jet-aircraft from 1970 to 2001.
 The aircraft equipped the RNZAF's Strike Wing, serving with No. 75 Squadron and, from 1984, No. 2 Squadron.
 In late 2001, the aircraft were controversially withdrawn from service without being replaced.
 Some were donated to aviation museums in New Zealand and Australia and the remainder were sold to Draken International, a private military contractor to the United States, in 2012.

 Background

-The Douglas A-4 Skyhawk was developed by the Douglas Aircraft Company in the early 1950s as a subsonic jet fighter for the United States Navy (USN).
+The Douglas A-4 Skyhawk was developed by the Douglas Aircraft Company in the early 1950s as a subsonic attack aircraft for the United States Navy (USN).
 Entering service with the USN in 1956, the Skyhawk was an immediate success and flew in a number of conflicts around the world, ranging from the Vietnam War to the Falklands War, as well as the First Gulf War.
 With 2,960 examples of the various versions of the aircraft being built, it was operated by the air forces of several nations, including New Zealand.
 Its relatively low weight meant that it was able to incorporate new technologies as these were introduced and also carry a heavy payload, which led to a prolonged service life for the type, extending well into the 1990s.